kreeben/u-sir/README.md

 # U-sir

-#### Unsupervised information retrieval

-Programmable search engine and map/reducer.
+U-sir is a programmable search engine and map/reducer.
 Run it on a single machine or on several to distribute load and data.

 ## HTTP API